-This section describes two models that do common visual tasks.
-The models are based on ACT-R where the default vision module was replaced with the PAAV module.
-The tasks are simple, yet demand complex cognitive and perceptual processes, and require most of the components of PAAV module described in this paper.
+This section describes two models that do visual search tasks and a more complex model of a player for a game of

+SET that requires both top-down and bottom-up cognition.
+All models are based on ACT-R with the default vision module replaced by the PAAV module.
+The tasks are simple, yet demand complex cognitive and perceptual processes, and require most of the components of the PAAV module described in this paper.
 Hence, those tasks serve as a good way to validate the PAAV module.
+All models use the same default values for PAAV parameters described in this paper with the only exception that topdown activation weight W{TA} is increased to 3.0 in the model of SET to account for a higher top-down cognitive load.